macorony/Bioinformatic_analysis/scRNA-seq/Overview of single-cell RNA-seq.md

         1. One of the ends (3' or 5') of the transcript is sequenced.
         2. Unique molecular identifiers (UMIs) can improve the quantification accuracy.
         3. Most protocols are tag-based.

 # Read alignment and quantification in droplet-based scRNA-seq data
 Most scRNA-seq technologies generate read sequences containing three key pieces of information
 1. cDNA fragment
 2. Cell barcode
 3. Unique molecular identifiers
-A classical scRNA-seq workflow contains four main steps:
+4. A classical scRNA-seq workflow contains four main steps:
     1. Mapping the cDNA fragments to a reference
     2. Assigning reads to genes
     3. Assigning reads to cells
     4. Counting the number of UMI

+# Data precessing and downstream analysis
+1. To compute quality control metrics to remove low-quality cells.
+2. To normalize count matrix across different cells to eliminate cell-specific biases.
+3. To select a subset of features of interests for downstream analysis.
+4. To apply dimensionality reduction analysis.
+5. To cluster cells into groups according to similarities in their normalized expression profiles.